HAVE THE "IT'S A DATE" MINDSET

 » Patterns & textures always help to add another layer to your photos.
 The main thing with patterns is you want to make sure whatever the pattern is, it isn't fighting with the rest of the outfits.
 Blazers, Belts, and adding jewelry - all great as well to break up solids and to give a little bit more depth!

 » Also think about your location.
 Don’t wear greens if we shoot where there are a ton of trees, no sandy browns in the desert, and no blues at the ocean.
-You’ll most likely never go wrong with a burgundy dress.
+You’ll most likely never go wrong when coordinating colors.
 Guys will definitely never go wrong in a suit.
 Unless we are shooting an in-home session - that would be weird.
+If you’re freaking out right now, send me your outfit options, bring several outfits to the shoot and I will style you to what looks best on you and in our location.

 ALIGNING YOUR HAIR & MAKE-UP TRIAL